-4.4.1 IAS accredited laboratories are to use calibration providers accredited as operating under ISO/IEC Standard 17025 by a signatory body to ILAC or one of its recognized Regions.
-IAS-accredited laboratories must ensure that their calibration providers maintain appropriate accreditation and also must be able to document the accreditation.
-The simplest method of accomplishing this is to maintain a current copy of the provider’s accreditation certificate, and a current copy of the provider’s scope of accreditation.
-The highest level of standards used by the laboratory, whether to calibrate customer’s equipment, the laboratory’s own internal support equipment, or used to create working standards, must be calibrated by an accredited calibration provider or an appropriate NMI.
+4.6.1 IAS accredited laboratories must use an appropriate NMI or calibration providers accredited to ISO/IEC 17025 by a signatory body to the ILAC MRA or one of its recognized Regions.
+IAS accredited laboratories must ensure that their calibration providers maintain appropriate accreditation and be able to provide objective evidence to that effect.
+The simplest method of accomplishing this is to maintain a copy of the provider’s accreditation certificate and scope of accreditation for the period during which the provider issued calibration certificates to the IAS accredited laboratory.

-It is noted that the laboratory may have measurement standards that are considered to be primary standards (e.g., Bell Prover) and therefore do not require calibration by the NMI.
-In such instances verification by additional alternate means should be employed.
-An example is the use of the disciplines of length and mass to verify the appropriate operation and condition of the Bell Prover.
-The laboratory must have a procedure or standard for the verifications and employ calibrated equipment in the verifications.
-Uncertainty studies must be updated. whenever a change in the measurement system is made.
+4.6.2 The highest level of standards used by an IAS accredited calibration laboratory, whether to calibrate customers’ equipment, the laboratory’s own internal support equipment, or used to create working standards, must be calibrated by an accredited calibration provider or an appropriate NMI.

-4.4.2 On rare occasions, IAS accredited calibration laboratories may need to have equipment calibrated by a calibration provider that is not accredited by an ILAC signatory, or not accredited for the specific support required such as a manufacturer of an item where the technology or application is proprietary, or where accredited calibrations for certain equipment are not offered.
-In such cases, the laboratory may use the provider provided all of the following apply:
+4.6.3 On rare occasions, IAS accredited calibration laboratories may need to have equipment calibrated by a calibration provider that is not accredited by an ILAC MRA signatory, or not accredited for the specific calibration required, such as a manufacturer of an item where the technology or application is proprietary, or where accredited calibrations for certain equipment are not offered.
+In such cases, the laboratory may use the non-accredited calibration provider provided all of the following apply:

-a.
-The accredited laboratory must audit the traceability of the calibrations to the National Institute of Standards and Technology (NIST), an appropriate NMI or a standard reference material, and must document this audit to the satisfaction of IAS.
+The accredited laboratory must audit the metrological traceability of the calibrations and must document this audit to the satisfaction of IAS.

-b.
-The laboratory must maintain records that the non-accredited calibration provider has been assessed, or must assess the non-accredited calibration provider themselves, and maintain records of the assessment.
-These records must include all findings of nonconformance with standards and the calibration provider's resolution of the nonconformities.
-The IAS Assessment Checklist for ISO/IEC Standard 17025, which may be used for the assessment, is available from IAS on request.
-The personnel who perform the assessment must be trained in the requirements of ISO/IEC Standard 17025, and be competent for the technical portion that is evaluated.
+The laboratory must maintain records that the nonaccredited calibration provider has been assessed during a second or third party audit against the requirements of ISO/IEC 17025.
+The personnel who perform the assessment must be trained in the requirements of ISO/IEC 17025 and be competent for the technical portion that is evaluated.

-c.
 Laboratories must obtain information from their calibration providers and document the following:

-(1) The laboratory must have information regarding assessment of the management system used by the calibration provider.
-This information shall include who assessed the calibration provider and the results of the assessment if the assessment was conducted by an entity other than the IAS accredited laboratory.
-The laboratory must have on file a copy of the assessment report from whoever assessed the calibration provider.
-The laboratory must maintain on file documentation of the qualifications of the person(s) that perform the assessment of the non-accredited calibration provider.